-- The best way to tackle a room is to begin at the door and work inwards to stop any of the fleas from getting out.
+- The best way to tackle a room is to begin at the door and work inwards to stop any fleas from getting out.

 - Make sure that you evenly spread the salt around the area you are dealing with.

 - Using a brush to work the salt through the carpet will further encourage its ability to dry out the fleas.

-- You should leave the salt for as long as possible, with 48 hours being the minimum amount of time.
+- It would be best if you left the salt for as long as possible, with 48 hours being the minimum amount of time.

 - To remove the salt, thoroughly vacuum the room once again.

-- You should repeat this treatment until you are sure all the fleas are gone.
+- It would be best if you repeated this treatment until you are sure all the fleas are gone.